Taiwan thrush

-The Taiwan thrush (Turdus niveiceps) is a bird in the thrush family.
-It is endemic to the island of Taiwan.
+The Taiwan thrush (Turdus niveiceps) is a bird in the thrush family, in the genus Turdus.
+It is endemic to Taiwan.

 Taxonomy

-It was formerly considered a subspecies of the island thrush (T. poliocephalus), but genetic studies indicate that it is not closely related, and it displays some characteristics such as heavy sexual dimorphism not known from any other island thrush subspecies.
+It was formerly considered a subspecies of the island thrush (T. poliocephalus) complex, but genetic studies indicate that it is not closely related, and it displays some characteristics such as distinct sexual dimorphism not known from any of the other island thrush subspecies.
 It was reclassified as a distinct species by the IOC in 2021.

 Description

 The male Taiwan thrush has black upperparts except for a white head and throat.
 The underparts are mainly dark orange with a blackish upper breast.
-The female has similar patterning but is duller, with a brown back, grayish brown head with a white streak behind the eye, buff throat and upper breast streaked brown, and with duller orange underparts.
+The female has similar patterning but is duller, with a brown back, the head patterned brown and white and with a white supercilium, a buff throat, the upper breast streaked brown, and with duller orange underparts.
 Its bill, legs and feet are yellow.
 Males and females are similar in size, about 22 cm in length.